metafacture/metafacture.github.io/Morph-and-Fix/index.md

 # Overview

 Here you will find the different functions and collectors that you can use for transforming data.
+The functionalities can be differentiated between those that operate straight with single literals ("literal functions" short "functions") and those that collect or aggregate multiple literals ("collectors").

-All of the following functions and collectors are available for Metamorph (short: Morph) which is written in XML.
+*All* of the following functions and collectors are available for Metamorph (short: Morph) which is written in XML.
-Many of them are also available for FIX, the experimental succesor which is still being developed and is inspired by Catmandu FIX language.
+*Many but not all* of them are also available for FIX, the experimental succesor which is still being developed and is inspired by Catmandu FIX language.

-The examples are displayed in the Formate-Format which is the internal Format of metafacture.
+The examples are displayed in the **Formate**-Format which is the internal Format of metafacture.
 It builds upon to basic elements: Literals (key-value-pairs) and entities (Objects, that encompase lit).
 Before metafacture flux passes data to the morph it decode the data into formeta.
 E.g.:

 ```xml